thefoxes86/gulp-config-docomo-digital/README.md

 - **dictionary** : dictionary keys will override dictionary values taken from domain
 - **footer** : footer keys will override footer values taken from domain

-## config, dict and footer
+## priority for settings, config, dictionary and footer

-Priority for configuration, dictionary and footer:
+Priority for settings, configuration, dictionary and footer:
-1. gulp/config.json or hybrid.json
+1. gulp/config.json and gulp/hybrid.json
-2. domain configuration/dictionary/footer
+2. domain configuration/dictionary/footer, loaded from API
 3. default values from this repository (see gulp/base.js)

 ## tasks